Files

 - Dataset: <Tutorial download>/customerdata-new.xlsx

-9. Run the workspace
+9. Run the Workspace

-Run the workspace and view the output, either by opening the spreadsheet in Excel or previewing it in the FME Data Inspector.
+Run the workspace and view the output by either opening the spreadsheet in Excel or previewing it in the FME Data Inspector.

 If you want to ask the end user for input before prompting the AI, configure a user parameter.
 In the Navigator pane, right-click “User Parameters”, choose “Manage User Parameters…”, and add a new one.
 Then use this value in the OpenAICompletionsConnector to prompt the AI.